brainsatplay/brainsatplay/README.md

 ## Appendix A: The Brains@Play Ethos
 Everyone has a brain.
-Why not develop applications inclusive of all of them?
-Brains@Play is kickstarting a brainstorm to use our brains to function better together.
+So why not develop hardware and applications with all of them in mind?
+Brains@Play is kickstarting a neurotechnology co-development movement where anyone can *join the brainstorm to collectively imagine how to use our brains to function better together*.

-We prioritize web-based application using our **Applet** structure that can be deployed on tbe [Brains@Play Platform](https://app.brainsatplay.com)—though we support standalone applications via our browser library.
-At the core of each applet is a **Data Atlas** that allows any biosensing hardware to pipe biosignals to the same object for analysis.
-This object allows for users to **train** in modulating their brainwaves and eventually **play** games.
+Our technology supports the development of web-based applications structured as an **Applet** (shown in the [Brains@Play Starter Kit](https://github.com/brainsatplay/brainsatplay-starter-kit) repository).
+At the core of each applet is a **Data Atlas** that processes biosignals streamed over Bluetooth Low Energy (BLE) or Serial in real-time.
+This allows users to **train** to modulate their brainwaves and, eventually, **play** games.

-Any application built with Brains@Play can take advantage of **The Brainstorm** to allow users from around the world, with varying degrees of motor control, to train and play together.
+Distributing your applets via tbe [Brains@Play Platform](https://app.brainsatplay.com) is highly encouraged—though we intend to support standalone app development in the browser and Node.js using [the brainsatplay.js NPM library](https://www.npmjs.com/package/brainsatplay).
+Any application built with brainsatplay.js can stream data to **The Brainstorm** and allow users from around the world, with varying degrees of motor control, to train and play together.

-We hope you join the brainstorm with us!
+In the coming months, our team will announce **BCI Bounties** (i.e. cash prizes and community "karma") to incentivize eager contributors to solve hard problems in the neurotechnology space and make their mark in the community.

+The brainstorm has begun.
+Will you play a part in it?